You’ve got a bit of wanderlust. Being stuck in one location is not enough for you.

 As you know, education alone is not enough.
 Experiences can shape us and there are personal attributes that are almost as important to being a travel nurse as education.

-If you’re curious about if becoming a travel nurse is right for you or you’re wondering if becoming a travel nurse is right for you, here are some pros and cons to being a travel nurse for you to consider.
+If you’re curious about whether becoming a travel nurse is right for you or you’re wondering if becoming a travel nurse is right for you, here are some pros and cons to being a travel nurse for you to consider.

 Some pros include: